Dpdl-io/DpdlEngine/Install_requirements.md

 # System requirements

-'DpdlEngine lite' V1.0 is available for Free, with some limitations/restrictions (see section below), under the license agreement included (see LICENSE.txt).
+'DpdlEngine lite' V1.0 is available for free to try, with some limitations/restrictions (see section below), under the license agreement included (see LICENSE.txt).

 The 'DpdlEngine lite' release requires a compatible Java Virtual Machine (JRE) >= version 1.6 specification to run.